Northeast Gateway Project

 What is Happening with the Project Now?

 Since March of 2018, staff has been working with a team of right-of-way acquisition professionals from ODOT, TranSystems, Frost Brown Todd and local utility companies.
-Nearly all of the land needed to relocate the existing roadways and build new ones has been acquired.
-Very soon you'll see the house at 431 E. Wilson Bridge Road and the building on the corner of Huntley and Worthington-Galena demolished in advance of construction.
+All of the land needed to relocate the existing roadways and build new ones has been acquired and existing structures have been demolished in advance of construction.

 - City Council Presentation - January 19, 2016

 - 11/10/15 Public Involvement Meeting Summary and Response to Comments

 - See all maps, handouts and related documents here